Does aspirin for stroke prevention really work?

 The Best Time to Take Aspirin for Stroke Prevention

-If your doctor gives you the green light, the best time to start taking your daily aspiring is immediately.
+If your doctor gives you the green light, the best time to start taking your daily aspirin is immediately.

 Here’s what the experts say: